 The champ is here!
 After finishing in 2nd place in Toronto 2013, DJ BYTE won the most prestigious DJ battle in the world to become the Red Bull Thre3style World Champion.
 With lots of humor and creativity, he played his final set in front of 5,000 visitors and left his high profile competitors with no chance.
 Through his extensive music knowledge supplemented with his technical skills, the likeable Latino incorporated so many influences to perform like a true champion so that everyone in the club relished the set.
 The born entertainer is the answer to the one and only question of Red Bull Thre3style: “Who is the best party rocker?’
 DJ Byte!

 From breakbeats to soul hits, DJ Cre8 has the vinyl stack and skills to entertain any crowd.
 With over ten years dedicated to the turntables, this DJ from Burlington, Vermont (Burton’s hometown) has rocked venues of all sizes, from intimate private crowds to opening for international acts like Z Trip and Macklemore.
-His resident nights at Vermont nightclub staples like Red Square and Nectar’s always draw a crowd, which is part of the allure that’s made him a U•S•Open musical staple for the past few years.
-Do yourself a favor and check out his act this year.
-Just make sure to wear your dancing shoes.
+His resident nights at Vermont nightclub staples like Red Square and Nectar’s always draw a crowd, which is part of the allure that’s made him a Burton U·S·Open musical staple for the past few years.